A very astute McKinsey consultant once told me,

 The provider needs to evolve into the second quadrant.
 For example, a support provider did an analysis and told their client that 30% of the support calls were to reset passwords.
-Of course, a web site existed for end-users to reset their password.
-However, end-users were more comfortable calling for help to reset password.
-So, the provider advised us to add a figure print scanner on the laptop keyboard.
-From that point forward the end users never forgot their password.
+Of course, a website existed for end-users to reset their password; however, end-users found it more comfortable calling for help.
+So, the provider advised us to add a fingerprint scanner on the laptop keyboard.
+From that point forward, the end-users never forgot their password.
 Less pain for end-users and fewer volumes to deal with for the service provider.

 The naming of a provider as a Vendor, a Service Provider, or a Partner is not just a label.
 It is the level of relationship that a provider and their client should aspire to work closely to achieve.
 If a provider is a true Partner, then the client can dedicate more of its resources to enabling the core business, which in turn could also generate more potential business for the provider.
 Moreover, the provider is much more adept at proving services to begin with, so they can provide a much better quality of service that will open more doors for them in the future.